Pomodoro Sauce

 This post may contain affiliate links.
 Read the full disclosure here.

 This classic pomodoro sauce turns a bowl of plain pasta into the perfect comfort food.
-Sauteed garlic is slow simmered with tomatoes, allowing it to reduce to a thick, rich, fragrant sauce.
+Sauteed garlic is slowly simmered with tomatoes, allowing it to reduce to a thick, rich, fragrant sauce.
 It is a delicious weeknight meal you will turn to time and time again.

 Overhead view of bowl of pasta coated in pomodoro sauce.